-- 1) Unreported income.
-This is any gross income item received by your spouse that is not reported. - Incorrect deduction, credit, or basis.
-This is any improper deduction, credit, or property basis claimed by your spouse.
+- Unreported income.
+This is any gross income item received by your spouse (or former spouse) that is not reported. - 2) Incorrect deduction, credit, or basis.
+This is any improper deduction, credit, or property basis claimed by your spouse (or former spouse).